 Please Note – If an employee is required to attend a training course or meeting which results in their having to begin work before 7.30am or end later than 6.30pm the maximum period that can be recorded for flexitime is 10.5 hours (ie 7.30am to 6.30pm with one half hour break).

 5. Flexi-leave – Local Operating Arrangements

-If a local flexible working arrangement is needed, the directorate will be responsible for developing the detail of the scheme and for consulting with the trade unions and staff with a view to reaching agreement.
-It is recommended that managers discuss their intentions with the HR Business Partner for their directorate before beginning formal consultation so that the legal compliance of the proposals can be confirmed.
+If a local flexible working arrangement is needed, the Function/Cluster will be responsible for developing the detail of the scheme and for consulting with the trade unions and staff with a view to reaching agreement.
+It is recommended that managers discuss their intentions with an Advisor/Manager in the People and Organisational Development Cluster before beginning formal consultation so that the legal compliance of the proposals can be confirmed.

 Click here to return to the main Flexible Working page